 Course work in the College of Human Ecology must be taken in two of the following three concentrations: human development and the environment, health, or social policy and human services.
 The other basic requirements of the college must also be met.
 Programs incorporating those required courses are designed in consultation with a faculty adviser to accommodate each student's individual goals and interests.
-For further information on the major, including courses of related interest, specific course requirements, and application procedures, see the Human Ecology Student Guide.
+For further information on the major, including courses of related interest, specific course requirements, and application procedures, see the Human Ecology Student Guide, available in the Office of Student Services, N101 Martha Van Rensselaer Hall.